-- a. provide services and support to the National Assembly, including committees of the Assembly; - b. provide facilities for the efficient and effective functioning of the National Assembly, including the drafting of Bills and the obtaining of such reasonable information from relevant Government departments as may be required for that purpose; - c. constitute offices in the National Assembly service, and appoint and supervise office holders; - d. prepare annual estimates of expenditure of the National Assembly Service and submit them to the National Assembly for approval; - e. exercise necessary budgetary controls over the National Assembly Service; - f. undertake, either alone or jointly with other relevant institutions and organisations, programmes to develop and promote the ideals of parliamentary democracy; - g. perform other functions, consistent with the Commission's responsibilities, for the well-being of the members and staff of the National Assembly Service; and - h. perform such other functions as may be prescribed in an Act of the National Assembly.
+- a. provide services and support to the National Assembly, including committees of the Assembly; - b. provide facilities for the efficient and effective functioning of the National Assembly, including the drafting of Bills and the obtaining of such reasonable information from relevant Government Departments as may be required for that purpose; - c. constitute offices in the National Assembly Service, and appoint and supervise office holders; - d. prepare annual estimates of expenditure of the National Assembly Service and subject to section 250 (3) (b), submit them to the National Assembly for

+- d. approval; - e. exercise necessary budgetary controls over the National Assembly Service; - f. undertake, either alone or jointly with other relevant institutions and organisations, programmes to develop and promote the ideals of parliamentary democracy; - g. perform other functions, consistent with the Commission's responsibilities, for the well-being of the members and staff of the National Assembly Service; and - h. perform such other functions as may be prescribed in an Act of the National Assembly.